► 29 SPECIES

 Out of business, Kel Dryden can be a people person: outgoing and cracking jokes at the cantinas left and right; or approachable and suave.
 Among close friends, he could probably drop the act...
 But Kel hasn't made such friends yet.

 Although ambitious, Kel isn't outright evil.
 His decision to abandon the crew and captain was dictated by survival instincts more than anything else.
 He didn't hesitate to turn the situation to his advantage, but that event isn't something that he's proud of.

 Mechanics.
 Kel's experience comes from his childhood, when he repaired droids at his guardian's workshop.
-He also served aboard a couple of ships in this role.
-Kel isn't the best mechanic the galaxy has to offer, but good enough for his position.
-And for a change, he has reached that level through his own effort alone.
+He also served aboard a couple of ships in that role.
+Kel isn't the best mechanic the galaxy has to offer, but good enough to keep the Swift flying.

 Languages.
 While at the workshop, Kel learned to understand Droidspeak.
 As a bonus, he got to interact with customers from many species.
-The boy was a good at understanding their languages... as long as it didn't involve speaking those languages.
+He can't speak alien languages, but understands them to a degree.